koolkid90/Bomba/README.md

 # Bomba
 BOMBA is a next-generation cryptographic system based on the principle of floating entropy.
 Unlike classical ciphers (AES, ChaCha20) where entropy is fixed (256 bits), BOMBA increases entropy linearly with message length.

-S = H(key) + L × 38.1 bits

-Where:

-    S — total entropy

-    H(key) — master key entropy (256+ bits)

-    L — message length in characters

-Example: for a 1000-character message, entropy reaches ~38,000 bits, which is 150 times higher than AES-256
 -------------------------------------------------------------------------------------

  Architecture